TheGreyGhost/MinecraftByExample/README.md

   - [MBE10][10] - a simple item
   - [MBE11][11] - an item with multiple variants - rendered using multiple models and multiple layers
   - [MBE12][12] - an item that stores extra information in NBT, also illustrates the "in use" animation similar to drawing a bow
-  - X [MBE13][13] - customise Mining behaviour of Blocks and Items - several test classes that show how mining works
   - [MBE15][15] - a chessboard item with 1 - 64 pieces; uses ItemOverrideList.getModelWithOverrides(), IBlockModel.getQuads() and onModelBakeEvent()

 ### TileEntities